Sigil Investment Thesis

 Web 3.0 is a pushback against increased surveillance and centralization of internet and online commerce.
 Paraphrasing Peter Thiel – when pendulum swings too much in one direction (centralisation) over-correction in opposite direction (decentralisation) is imminent.
 Web 3.0 consists of technologies that enable users to reclaim control of their data and possibly monetize them on their own terms.
 Web 3.0 will be powered by decentralized protocols and crypto-networks, using technologies such as cryptocurrencies, smart contracts and encryption anonymization tools.

-- How we use decentralized protocols and networks to enhance large scale cooperation
+- optimizing decentralized protocols and networks to boost human cooperation.

-- How we create new types of organisations and entities such as DAOs, COs
+- creating new types of organisations and entities such as DAOs, COs

 Combining our theses together – Open Digital Economies

-These are the main four theses, that we are currently covering in our investment portfolio and approach.
-They are not contradictory to each other, but rather complementary.
+These are the main four theses that we are currently covering in our investment portfolio and approach.
+They are not contradictory to each other.
+They are complementary.
 If at least some of these visions materialize and get mass adoption, we should think about them as whole new open digital economies with their own currencies, markets, rules, decision makers and services.

 In conclusion, decentralized crypto-networks will change the way how we transfer value, conduct contracts, deal with data…, creating unstoppable protocols, which are solving some of the most pressing issues of digital age (such as centralization of digital services, surveillance, censorship, data ownership…).